mavenugo/docker/docs/reference/commandline/swarm_join.md

 ### `--listen-addr value`

-The node listens for inbound Swarm manager traffic on this IP:PORT
+If the node is a manager, it will listen for inbound Swarm manager traffic on this address.
+If no port is given, the default port 2377 will be used.
+Specifying `--listen-addr` is optional when joining an existing swarm.

 ### `--manager`